 The installer creates a temporary target directory, within the current directory, for extraction.
 This temporary target directory is removed upon installation completion.
 You can extract the files to a file system that is separate from the SharePlex installation location by using the -t option when running the .tpm file.
 For additional options, see Advanced SharePlex installer options on page 184.

 Windows

-On Windows, the SharePlex installer is named sp_setup_version.exe.
-It is a bundle that contains SharePlex binaries for all of the supported databases and versions, including components for capture from a SQL Server source database.
+On Windows, the SharePlex installer is named sp\setup\version.exe.
+It is a bundle that contains SharePlex binaries for all of the supported databases and versions.

 The installer installs the following items: